-In the studies which use vignettes, the researcher should ascertain that the prepared vignette is congruent with the purpose of the study.
+In the studies which use vignettes, the researcher should ascertain that the prepared vignettes are congruent with the purpose of the study.
 More accurate vignettes (as a data collection tool) which match the aim of the study elicit more and deeper discussion among the participants (14, 20, 76).

 The summary of the important aspects of vignettes issues is provided in Table 1.

-Vignette has been acknowledged as an efficient tool for inquiry purposes with different applications (12).
-They have been gradually recognized as an effective tool to obtain knowledge, opinions, attitudes, beliefs, values, perceptions, and dispositions of participants (7, 12, 19, 45, 50, 51, 74, 96).
+Vignettes technique has been acknowledged as an efficient tool for inquiry purposes with different applications (12).
+It has been gradually recognized as an effective tool to obtain knowledge, opinions, attitudes, beliefs, values, perceptions, and dispositions of participants (7, 12, 19, 45, 50, 51, 74, 96).
 Nevertheless, it is employed more frequently for the assessment of participants’ beliefs and attitudes (52) especially about sensitive subjects (6).

-Furthermore, vignette has been utilized to encounter complex issues (19) explore emotions that arise in difficult situations, explore skilled decision-making (105) and judgments (18), comment on stories illustrating scenarios and situations (45), or discover participants’ moral values and ethical codes (25).
+Furthermore, vignette technique has been used to encounter complex issues (19), explore emotions that arise in difficult situations, and also to explore skilled decision-making (105).
+It has also been used for judgments (18) or giving comments on stories illustrating scenarios and situations (45), or discovering participants’ moral values and ethical codes (25).